tushar-nayak/tushar-nayak.github.io/_projects/6_project.md

     !
 </div>

-The work utilized the LC25000 dataset on two studies: one where I created a baseline results for the 5-way classification and the other being a more fleshed out work with the lung cancer dataset and transfer learning coupled with spatial attention.
+The work utilized the LC25000 dataset on two studies: one where I created a baseline results for the 5-way classification and the other being a more fleshed out work with the lung cancer dataset and transfer learning coupled with spatial attention {% cite nayak2024automated %}.

-**Read More**:
-{% reference nayak2024automated %}